- 1. "Surver" resume

 Your resume also definitely shouldn’t include sensitive information such as your nationality, date of birth, or marital status because this information can put you at risk of employment discrimination.

-The way this candidate describes their experience makes it nearly impossible to tell what their job actually is (they work at a hamburger restaurant).
+It’s nearly impossible to tell what their job actually is (they work at a hamburger restaurant).
 Using overly embellished language like this comes across as pretentious and makes it harder to understand what your qualifications are, which can hurt your chances of landing a job.

 Good Resume